Trauma Research Scholarship Application Instructions

 - This proposal may be submitted to other funding sources for support.
 Submission for support elsewhere will not affect the evaluation of the proposal; however, in the event that more than one award is offered, the investigator will be required to accept only one source of funding.

 - EAST membership is NOT required for application.
 The applicant must identify a mentor to provide academic and scientific leadership.
-The mentor may not be an active or senior member of EAST but must have an expertise in the area of research.
+The mentor is not required to be an active or senior member of EAST but must have an expertise in the area of research.
 If both applicant and mentor are not members of EAST, a sponsor must be identified who is an active EAST member.
 Letters of recommendation must be submitted by the application deadline.

 - The scholarship year is July 1 - June 30.
 Applicant must agree to provide a written report on the funded project and a financial reconciliation due six months after the conclusion of the scholarship.
 Any unexpended funds from the scholarship are to be reimbursed back to the EAST Foundation